-The reference input is buffered to ease the task of driving that pin.
-The output word rate is the same as the clock frequency.
-The analog input voltage is acquired at the rising edge of the clock and the digital data for a given sample is delayed by the pipeline for 6 clock cycles.
+The output word rate is the same as the clock frequency, which can be between 1 MSPS and 70 MSPS (typical).
+The analog input voltage is acquired at the rising edge of the clock and the digital data for that sample is delayed by the pipeline for 6 clock cycles.

-A logic high on the power down (PD) pin reduces the converter power consumption to 40 mW.
+A logic high on the power down (PD) pin reduces the converter power consumption to 50 mW.